 Certainly one of the more celebrated rivers in the Pacific Northwest, the Rogue River captivated the famous author and angler Zane Grey in the early 1900's, inspired his work, Tales of Fresh Water Fishing (1928) and became one of eight rivers originally included in the National Wild & Scenic Rivers Act (1968).
 Today, anglers continue to celebrate the return of her steelhead and the completion of three dam removal projects in 2010 prompted the Oregon Department of Fish & Wildlife to label present day as an “epic time for the Rogue River” and its native, anadromous fish.

 Including some 60 river miles, the upper Rogue spans roughly from Shady Cove to Grants Pass and supports both summer and winter steelhead.
-Typically ranging from 18 to 30 inches, the majority of adults tape between 22 and 28 inches in length.
-Winter steelhead can exceed 10 pounds and occasionally reach weights to the mid-teens.
-Though present every month of the year, July through December and February through mid-April represent the unofficial seasons of each run respectively.
+Typically ranging from 18 to 30 inches, the majority of adults tape between 22 and 28 inches (4 to 8 pounds).
+Though present every month of the year, July through November and December through mid-April represent the unofficial seasons of each run respectively.

 Fly Fishing for Trout

 Fly fishing for trout on the Rogue creates the perfect excuse to float and experience the beautiful upper river and cast to coastal cutthroat and rainbow trout.
-Located about an hour from the Ashland/Medford area, late spring and summer hatches of stoneflies, caddis and terrestrials provide consistent dry fly fishing for trout to 18 inches.
+Late spring and summer hatches of stoneflies, caddis and terrestrials provide consistent dry fly fishing for trout to 18 inches.
 The varied nature of the river, from pocket-water and riffles to volcanic ledges and tight undercuts presents opportunity and challenge for anglers of all abilities.

 Late May into early July means salmonflies, golden stones and big dry flies!
 Trout will take up lies tight to grassy banks and undercover of overhanging branches waiting to gorge on adult insects.
 Casts tight to structure will regularly bring 10-12 inch residents to the surface and the promise of a large coastal cutthroat or early summer steelhead adds up to really fun fishing whether it is a kid holding the rod or someone wanting to feel like one.